Quang2003-SpicyCarrot/R_projects/Project 3 - Statistical Modelling with house property in the USA/README.md

-by Quang Dong Nguyen.
+by Quang Dong Nguyen
 provided by: Western Sydney University

 # Topic: Construct statistical models in R using both Regression and Classification models to compare the price of house in the US
 ## Regression (Part i)
 1. Construct the matrix plot and correlation matrix (consider only relevant variables).Comment on the relationship among variable